-> - Otto’s German Bistro – the most iconic restaurant in Fredericksburg for its German cuisine.
-A must-try in Fredericksburg!
+- Otto’s German Bistro – the most iconic German restaurant in Fredericksburg for its German cuisine.
+A must-try in Fredericksburg and one of the best spots to get schnitzel!
 Reservations are highly encouraged or you can try walk-in.

-> - Hill & Vine – newly opened American restaurant with a beautiful large backyard.
+- Hill & Vine – newly opened American restaurant with a beautiful large backyard.
 Live music on weekends.

 - August E’s – modern Sonoma vibes with steak, quail to sushi.